 - Business Cards or glossy card stock

-Follow the manufacturer’s instructions for the handling and mixing of the black Crystal Clay.
-Crystal Clay is epoxy clay that air-dries.
+Follow the manufacturer’s instructions for the handling and mixing of the black Epoxy Clay.
+Epoxy Clay is epoxy clay that air-dries.
 It sets in 2 hours and continues to cure 14-16 hours.
 There is no baking required, no shrinkage.

 For each pair of earrings pinch off two pea size balls of clay and roll them into smooth balls using the palm of your hand and fingers.
 It will take time to get just the right amount of clay that you will need to cover the full surface of the Bar Earrings, so be patient if you have to remove excess clay or a need add more.

 Press the small smooth round ball of clay into a thin long thin patty with your fingertips.
 Create the patty to be a little longer in length than the bar earring.

 Place the thin long patty of clay onto the surface of the bar earring.
 Pat the clay down to adhering it to the front of the bar earring.
 Start pressing down the clay on one side of the earring and move across to the other side.
 This will help press out any air that might be trapped underneath the clay.

 If you have a lot of excess clay, you will want to trim away the excess before wrapping it around the bar earring.
 Lay the Epoxy Clay covered bar earring face down onto a piece of plastic .
 The earring post should be sticking straight up.
 Use a knife to cut away the excess Epoxy Clay.
 Allow for about 1/8” of clay on all four sides of the bar earring.
 (If you didn’t let your sticky clay set from Step 3, it could potentially stick to the plastic.
 If so, let it set-up and then easily remove it from the plastic.)